pyeventsourcing/eventsourcing/docs/topics/domain.rst

 prominently in this documentation, where each aggregate event has a method that defines how it will apply to the aggregate, is the practical reason that it keeps the projection closest to the event class, and experience has shown that this makes the domain model core more readable.
-In the first version of this library, following the classical approach to writing domain models described in Martin Fowler's book Patterns of Enterprise Application Architecture, there was a repository for each class of domain object.
-If the type of class is known when the domain object is requested, that is because each repository was constructed for that type of, and we can understand that these repositories can be constructed with a mutator function that will function as the aggregate projection.
-However, it becomes cumbersome to define a new repository each time we define a new aggregate class.
-And this classical design for many repositories was, more or less, an encapsulation of the database tables which were required to support the different types of domain object.
-In an event-sourced application, all the aggregate events are stored in the same stored events table, and it suffices to have one repository to encapsulate this table at the level of the application.
-But then the repository doesn't know which type of aggregate is being requested when an aggregate is requested by ID.
+In the first version of this library, the classical approach to writing domain models described in Martin Fowler's book *Patterns of Enterprise Application Architecture* was followed, so that there was a repository object for each class of domain object (or aggregate).
+If the type of aggregate is known when the domain object is requested, that is because each repository was constructed for that type, and so we can understand that these repositories can be constructed with a particular mutator function that will function as the aggregate projection for that type.
+When stored domain events are retried, this particular mutator function can be called.
+As the mutator function will be coded for a particular aggregate, the aggregate class can be coded into the function to handle the intitial event.
+However, it became cumbersome to define a new repository each time we define a new aggregate class.
+And anyway this classical design for many repositories was, more or less, an encapsulation of the database tables which were required to support the different types of domain object.
+But in an event-sourced application, all the aggregate events are stored in the same stored events table, and so it suffices to have one repository to encapsulate this table in an event-sourced application.
+But the issue which arises is that a single repository for all aggregates can't know which type of aggregate is being requested when an aggregate is requested by ID.
 Of course, it would be possible to pass in the mutator function when requesting an aggregate, or for the repository more simply to return a list of aggregate events rather than an aggregate.
-But if we want a single repository, and we want it to provide the "dictionary-like interface" as described in Patterns of Enterprise Application Architecture, then it needs to return an aggregate.
-So we return to the "headline" definition of event sourcing, which is that the state is determined by a sequence of events.
-The events function to determine the state of the aggregate.
-And by defining methods on the event classes, they are as close as possible to the definition of the event data, and when developing the code we avoid having to look around the code to find how the event is applied to the aggregate.
+But if we want a single repository, and we want it to provide the "dictionary-like interface" that is described in Patterns of Enterprise Application Architecture, so that we give an ID and get an aggregate, then the issue of identifying the aggregate type remains.
+To resolve this issue, we can return to the "headline" definition of event sourcing, which is that the state is determined by a sequence of events.
+The events can function to determine the state of the aggregate by having a aggregate "topic" on the initial event, and by defining methods on the event classes methods that project the state of the events into the state of the aggregate.
+These methods are as close as possible to the definition of the event data, and when developing the code we avoid having to look around the code to find how the event is applied to the aggregate.
 Indeed, Martin Fowler's 2005 event sourcing article has a UML diagram which shows exactly this design.
-A further consideration, and perhaps criticism, is that this is a style of writing projections that is special, and other projections will have to be written in a different way.
+A further consideration, and perhaps criticism of this style, is that this style of writing projections is special, and other projections will have to be written in a different way.
 This is true, but in practice, aggregate events are used overwhelmingly often to reconstruct the state of aggregates, and in many applications that is the only way they will be projected.
 And so, since there is an advantage to coding the aggregate projection on the aggregate events, that is the way we settled on coding these things.
 The initial